sefinek24/Cloudflare-WAF-Expressions/README.md

 By enabling this feature, you can significantly enhance the security of your system and minimize the risk of security breaches.
 However, it is worth noting that this feature may also block legitimate traffic, so it is crucial to regularly monitor your system and adjust the settings as needed to ensure optimal functionality.

-## ⚠ Warning
+## ⚠️ Warning
 It is important to note that these expressions should not be used if you are using WordPress or any similar CMS.
-They are highly recommended for Node.js applications based on frameworks like Express.
+They are highly **recommended for Node.js** applications based on frameworks like Express.

 ## ✨ When incoming requests match…
 <div align="center">